Gaya/clevernode/source/index.md

 I love **sharing my knowledge** and like to **teach and mentor developers** while I work on projects.
 This way the team I am working with will get a bit of my experience transferred to them.

-My believe is that I **bring more value** to the product if I teach my ways to the current development team.
+My belief is that I **bring more value** to the product if I teach my ways to the current development team.

 My work is at its best in **agile environments**, and with **remote teams**.
 On site is also possible.

 ## Technologies I Excel at

+While the technologies I use do not necessarily affect the results of my work, it shows what I most comfortable with.

 Subjects I mainly focus on are **JavaScript** (and TypeScript), back-end JavaScript using **Node.js**, front-end development, **React**, Redux, **WebPack**, **Single Page Applications** / Progressive Web Apps, and mobile apps (**React Native**).